 Recent studies based in Mesopotamia observed that ancient civilizations that experienced climatic changes and didn’t attempt to adapt to such changes ended up collapsing at least partially due to that inflexibility.

 In a future that is expected to become increasingly urban and environmentally challenged worldwide, with climate change effects becoming undeniable and more visible, only cities that are resilient and take an innovative approach to their context-specific threats will be able to thrive.

 Although the challenge is great, cities need to see its resolution as an empowerment, given their indispensable role in curbing climate change.
 Through establishing mutually beneficial synergies among cities with similar menaces and a creative approach, it is in cities’ hands to lead the way.

 About the authors

-Mons holds a BA in Environmental Science and a BA in Fine Arts.
-She has developed her professional experience in Spain, Norway, United States and Tanzania, having worked for the United Nations Global Compact, the Norwegian University of Science and Technology, the Universitat de Barcelona and the environmental consulting firm Inèdit.
+Mons serves as the President of the College of Environmental Scientists of Catalonia, and has previous professional experience working in the United Nations Global Compact, in the Norwegian University of Science and Technology and in the Universitat de Barcelona, as well as in the consulting firm Inèdit.

 Mons Badia has a degree in Environmental Sciences and Fine Arts (Universitat de Barcelona), and is currently studying a Master's Degree in Philosophy for Contemporary Challenges (Universitat Oberta de Catalunya).